 - Allow the chocolate mixture to cool for 5 minutes.
 Whisk in the sugar and brown sugar, then the eggs (one at a time), and finally the vanilla.

 - Fold in the flour mixture just until combined.
 Don't over-mix the batter so that the brownies stay tender.
-Fold in the chocolate chips.
+Fold in the chocolate chips, if using.

 - Pour the batter into the prepared baking pan, and smooth the top with a small offset spatula.